PTiagorio/fikalab/Blockchain/README.md

 ## Directory Structure

-* eth-net	# Root Directory of an implementation of a private ethereum local chain (discontinued)
+* **eth-net:** root directory of an implementation of a private ethereum local chain (discontinued)
-* smartContract	# Directory containing the SmartContract .sol files, as well as smartContract .abi .bin and java web3j wrappers as well as scripts to easily generate said files
+* **smartContract:** directory containing the SmartContract .sol files, as well as smartContract .abi .bin and java web3j wrappers as well as scripts to easily generate said files
-* wallets	# Directory containing generated wallets (.json files) used through the project for testing
+* **wallets:**	# directory containing generated wallets (.json files) used through the project for testing
-* README.md	# README file containing directory documentation and guidelines
+* **README.md:**	# README file containing directory documentation and guidelines

-**Note**
-This directory is currently inactive due to the use of public Ethereum test networks, except for the smartContract directory which contains the current Smart Contract being used in out Project
+**NOTE:** This directory is currently inactive due to the use of public Ethereum test networks, except for the smartContract directory which contains the current Smart Contract being used in out Project.

 ### eth-net
 In this folder is an inactive implementation of a private ethereum chain using geth.